Noble-Lab/crema/docs/index.rst

 Use **crema** from the Command Line
 ###################################

-If your input files are in the mzTab or Crux tab-delimited formats, then simple crema analyses can be performed straight from the command line!
+If your input files are in the mzTab or Tide tab-delimited formats, then simple crema analyses can be performed straight from the command line!

 Suppose your mzTab file is located at the directory "data/psms.mztab".
 Simply run the following command: